HirenKodwani/Fraudulent-Transactions-Detection-System/README.md

 📌 Project Overview

-This project was developed as part of an internship task to detect fraudulent transactions in a financial dataset.
+This project was developedto detect fraudulent transactions in a financial dataset.
 The dataset contains over 6.3 million transactions across different types such as CASH-IN, CASH-OUT, DEBIT, PAYMENT, and TRANSFER.
 The goal was to build a machine learning model capable of identifying fraudulent behavior and provide actionable insights for prevention strategies.

 📂 Dataset Details